Giminosk/Image-inpainting/REPORT.md

 ## Dataset Description

 For the purposes of the project, CelebA (CelebFaces Attributes) dataset was chosen.
+The computations were evaluated on 10'000 images from it.

 - Link to the dataset and the article in which the image collection was used: [Dataset](https://paperswithcode.com/dataset/celeba)